 - 🔧 Ergonomic Comfort for All-Day Wear: Cushioned insole, arch support, and shock-absorbing heel reduce foot fatigue, making these shoes perfect for both professionals and DIYers.

-- 【Durable and Flexible】The Roofing shoes cleats are made of Natural rubber material with proprietary polymer blend maintains flexibility even in sub-zero temperatures, lightweight, durable, highly elastic, stretch over existing shoes or boots
+- DURABLE & FLEXIBLE: Anti Slip Roofing shoe cleats are crafted from natural rubber material with proprietary polymer blend that remains flexible even in sub-zero temperatures, lightweight, durable, and highly elastic, stretch over existing shoes or boots.

 Finding Your Grip: The Essential Buying Guide for Roofing Shoes